The Cruise (1998 film): Production

-The film was in production for three and a half years and Miller worked as a one-man camera crew, solely operating a handheld video camera, a wireless microphone on Levitch, and a Sennheiser shotgun microphone that was collapsible and thus easily transportable.
-Miller discarded the first 80 hours of footage he captured of Levitch, only to start from scratch.
-Levitch reportedly chose not to sit in on the majority of the editing process, choosing instead to stick to his core principles: to succumb to the chaos of the universe.
+The film was in production for three and a half years.
+Miller initially shot about 77 hours of Hi8 footage with another cameraperson, but discarded it after deeming it untrue to his subject and restarted from scratch.
+He resumed the next summer, shooting alone with a Sony VX-1000 MiniDV camera, a lavalier microphone on Levitch, and a Sennheiser shotgun microphone that was collapsible and thus easily transportable.
 The production team, including editor Michael Levine, spent eight months editing the film.

+Miller retrospectively linked Levitch to the central figures of his later films, including Capote, Moneyball, and Foxcatcher, calling them people whose lives place them at odds with the environments they move through.

 Release

-The Cruise was initially rejected by many film festivals.
-It premiered at the Los Angeles Independent Film Festival in 1998 and was later screened at New York's Docfest.
+The Cruise was rejected by many film festivals.
+It premiered at the Los Angeles Independent Film Festival in 1998 and later screened at New York's Docfest.
 On October 14, 1998, The Cruise was released in New York City at the Angelika Film Center.
 After being picked up by distributor Artisan Entertainment, it was released nationwide on November 6, 1998.

 The Cruise was released to DVD in 2006.
 In October 2025, it screened in the "History of Cinema" section of the 20th Rome Film Festival.
+In 2025, Oscilloscope Laboratories released The Cruise on Blu-ray and DVD, with supplements including additional footage and the theatrical trailer.

 Reception

 At the time of the film's release, Stephen Holden wrote: "Filmed in high-contrast black and white that makes the city look harshly magnificent, at once irresistible and forbidding, The Cruise could be described as a whirlwind tour both of New York and of Levitch's feverish mind."
 Following the film's release to DVD in 2006, Brett Cullum wrote: "Although we do get to see some familiar sites, including winsome glimpses of the World Trade Center towers, the camera hardly ever leaves the face of our tour guide.
 This is all one extended character study, and is not concerned with narrative or sight seeing.
 No, this is a dadaist manifesto delivered off the pavement leading to the Brooklyn bridge.
 It runs like an hour of poetic jazz—verbal scats and flourishes aplenty."

+In a 2018 retrospective for Sight and Sound, filmmaker and critic Robert Greene called The Cruise an important example of 1990s DIY digital-video documentary filmmaking, arguing that Miller's use of MiniDV technology helped demonstrate the possibilities of low-cost, small-crew nonfiction production.